syselement/tcm-sec-notes/linux-101/1-linux-distributions/installing-linux.md

 # Installing Linux

-## Download and install VirtualBox
+## Download and Install VirtualBox

 VirtualBox is a virtualization open source software that runs on Linux, Windows and Mac OS.